 Platelets (sometimes called thrombocytes) are cell fragments produced in the bone marrow that circulate in the bloodstream and help blood to clot How Blood Clots Hemostasis is the body's way of stopping injured blood vessels from bleeding.
 Hemostasis includes clotting of the blood.
 Too little clotting can cause excessive bleeding from minor injury Too... read more .
 Thrombopoietin, primarily produced in the liver, stimulates the bone marrow to make large cells (megakaryocytes), which in turn make platelets from their cytoplasm.
 Platelets that are not used in clots circulate for 7 to 10 days and are then destroyed.
 About one third are always stored in the spleen.

 Platelet disorders include

 Any of these disorders can cause problems with blood clotting.

 In essential thrombocythemia Essential Thrombocythemia Essential thrombocythemia is a myeloproliferative neoplasm in which excess platelets are produced, leading to abnormal blood clotting or bleeding.
 The hands and feet may burn, turn red, and... read more , the bone marrow cells that make platelets grow excessively and make too many platelets despite no other disorder being identified.
 Surprisingly, the increased number of platelets most often causes excessive bleeding rather than clotting.
 Doctors sometimes give people aspirin to lower the risk of abnormal clotting if they have vascular disease or are at increased risk of a heart attack.
-Drugs to lower the platelet count may also be needed.
+Drugs to lower the platelet count may sometimes be needed.